 Everyone's busy, especially when you're juggling work, kids, school schedules, activities, hobbies and possibly a pet.
-But some weeks are more hectic than others, prompting you to ask for and expect extra TLC from your nanny.
+But some weeks are more hectic than others, prompting you to ask for and expect extra TLC from your nanny, partner or online services.

 "The number one job is the kids," says Rachel Mott Keis, a part-time family medicine doctor in Boston who found her nanny, Rhina Velasco, on Care.com for her children Liam, 6, and McKenzie, 3.
 "But, if someone is napping or the kids are at school, caregivers should be able to manage the extras."
 Tip: If you didn't hire your nanny with these expectations in the job description, you should sit and discuss the new tasks, revise your nanny contract and consider a pay increase.

-And for more helpful tips, check out Care.com's Guide to Managing Stress.
+And for more tips, check out Care.com's Guide to Managing Stress.

 - Line Up Laundry

-Ask your caregiver to help out with laundry and work together on a system for washing, folding and putting away your kids' clothes.
-Determine a "laundry day" that works with everyone's schedule.
+Ask your caregiver to help out with the kids' laundry and determine a "laundry day" that works with everyone's schedule.
 "Try to do laundry at the same time weekly," says Verri Gove.
 "If there is a lot of laundry, do a load or two every day.
 And, be proactive with your time.
 When you can, plan your at-home tasks around laundry time."

 - Give Kids One-on-One Time

 It's the classic issue with multi-child families: How do you give each child Mommy/Daddy-time?
 Whether you're a working mom or home (working) with the kids, everyone can benefit from a nanny or babysitter giving you some solo bonding time.
-Plan one day each week for an afternoon or dinner "date" and rotate whose turn it is.
+Plan a day every month or so for an afternoon or dinner "date" and rotate whose turn it is.
 Another benefit of the backup sitter?
 Letting a baby sleep at home while you shuttle the older child to activities.
 This creates the one-on-one feel as well.

 - Let Go of Grocery Shopping

-If weekends are too hectic for grocery shopping, delegate this important task to your caregiver.
+If weekends are too hectic for grocery shopping, delegate this important task to your caregiver or an online tool.
 "Create a master list that includes specific brands and products, the size of each item and quantities needed, so there's no confusion," suggests Patty Stone, a working mom of three young girls in Winchester, Mass.

-To develop an effective grocery list, write out a healthy meal plan for the week first, so you know what ingredients to buy.
-Add in essential weekly perishables and staples for a well-stocked kitchen, and consider everyone's favorite foods -- including your caregiver's.
+To develop an effective grocery list, write out a healthy meal plan for the week first, so you know what ingredients you'll need.
+Add in essential weekly perishables and staples for a well-stocked kitchen, and consider everyone's favorite foods.

 - Ignite an Iron Chef